amzu-dev/okta-2fa-sample/README.md

 * core-js
 * vue-router

-Once you have registered (free 30 day trial) with Okta, you can go to the file src/okta/index.js and replace the value MY_DOMAIN with the domain assigned to you and CLIENT_ID with the clientId of the App you have registered. while registring with Okta.
+Once you have registered (free 30 day trial) with Okta, you can go to the file src/okta/index.js and replace the value MY_DOMAIN with the domain assigned to you and MY_CLIENT_ID with the clientId of the App you have registered in Okta.

 ## Project setup
 ```